“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

 Rebecca?
 I waved back.
 She pointed towards the exit and nodded.
 I returned her nod, and she left the courtroom.

-“I’m going to recommend it to the judge.
+“I shall recommend so to the judge.
 I strongly feel that he is of the same mind.”

 “Do you think the verdict on Mr. Baines will be in before Saturday?”

-“Not quite, but I will by Saturday.”
+“Not quite.”
+I sighed.
+“But I will by Saturday.”

 I smiled.
 “I will.”

 “Miss Lee,” Judge Wainwright said.
 “Mr. Sage and I are waiting.”